10 best sofa beds – I tested over 100 options to find the most comfortable guest beds for overnight visitors

 Limited matching furniture

-If you're looking for a large sofa bed at an affordable price point then it's hard to beat the Kota sofa bed – as long as you're happy with the fairly limited upholstery options and that somewhat 'Marmite' design.
+A large sofa bed at a very affordable price point, it's hard to find a better value double sofa bed than the Kota – as long as you're happy with the fairly limited upholstery options and its very contemporary design.

 For under half the price of most sofa beds of this size, you get a generous three-seater sofa with a simple click-clack design where the backrest folds down to create a sleeping surface that's just shy of a regular double bed size.